avinashgr/PythonSamples/projects/coffee-shop/web-ui/readme.txt

 Development includes the following:
 ----------------------------------
-HTML, CSS and JQuery (javascript with some utility functions)
+HTML, CSS and Javascript- initially to give an idea of how javascript and then Vue JS to simplify the development of the ui for the Python Backend coffeeshop application

 Description
 -----------